david4096/ga4gh-server/docs/demo.rst

 .. code-block:: bash

-  $ python server_dev.py -c LocalOidConfig
+  $ python server_dev.py -f ga4gh/config/local_oidc.py

 Make sure you know the hostname the server is running on.
 It can be found with